Everything you need to know about Monzo Bank

 Monzo is a digital bank that is operated entirely through its smartphone app.
 It started its days back in 2016 as a prepaid card, but Monzo is now a fully-fledged bank with millions of customers across the UK.

 Monzo has upgraded its features over time, and now offers several types of current account and other services like borrowing, savings and even investing products to help you manage your money.
-We’ll be putting our focus solely into its free standard current account for this review, though we also have reviews of its Plus and Premium accounts.
+We’ll be putting our focus solely into its free standard current account for this review, though we also have reviews of its Extra, Perks and Max accounts.

 Types of Monzo account

-Monzo’s expanded its offering over time, so it currently offers six different types of account.
+Monzo’s expanded its offering over time, so it currently offers seven different types of accounts, with another on the way soon.

 One of the reasons Monzo is as popular as it is is the app.
 This is where you manage your Monzo account as there aren’t any branches.